leomenezessz/pyppium/docs/getting-started.md

 ````

-In this app the another screen is a welcome screen before login.
+The screen below is a welcome screen, presented before login.

 ```python